bitmakerla/estela/docs/estela/installation/main-guide.md

    $ make install
    ```

-* If you are using Minikube, you need an external IP for the Django service, please
+* If you are using Minikube, you need an external IP for the API Django service, please
   run this command in a new terminal:

   ```